chef/automate/dev-docs/ldap-development.md

-### Set Up LDAP Server and Configure
+# Set Up LDAP Server and Configure

-Below server setup is tested on Ubuntu 18.04.5 LTS (Bionic Beaver) EC2 instance even Chef Automate running on the same machine
+The following steps are applicable to set up an LDAP server on Ubuntu 18.04.5 LTS (Bionic Beaver) EC2 instance along with Chef Automate.

-Server Prep
+**Server Prep**
  - SSH into your server and issue this command: `sudo apt-get update`

-Server Security
+**Server Security**
- - Enable Port 80 and 389 for LDAP via the AWS console, or you can go to EC2 instances select your instance select Security tab -> Security groups -> edit inbound rules -> type -> All traffic and save rules
+ - Enable Port 80 and 389 for LDAP via the AWS console.
+You can also go to EC2 instances select your instance and select `Security tab -> Security groups -> edit inbound rules -> type -> All traffic` and save rules.

-Install LDAP Server & Utilities
+**Install LDAP Server & Utilities**
- - Execute this command via SSH: `sudo apt-get install slapd ldap-utils` You will be prompted to enter a password, so do so.
+ - Execute this command via SSH: `sudo apt-get install slapd ldap-utils` You will be prompted to enter a password.
 (Password can be anything lets keep `123` for example)

-LDAP Configuration
+**LDAP Configuration**
  - Execute this command via SSH: `sudo dpkg-reconfigure slapd`

 You will be faced with anther set of prompts you must answer in order to configure OpenLDAP.